ModanwalPriti06/JS-NOTES/README.md

 5. HTTP Communication: Cookies are sent automatically with each HTTP request to the domain that set them.
 6. Cookies are domain-specific and can be restricted to specific paths within a website.

+## BlackBox, Cohesion and coupling
+A pure function is low coupling high cohesion everytime.
+Black box: In JavaScript, the term "black box" can refer to different concepts depending on the context.
+Generally, it implies something whose internal workings are hidden or not directly visible to the user or developer

+## Closure:

+A closure is the combination of a function bundled together (enclosed) where innerfunction can access outer scope function and variable.
+In other words, a closure gives a function access to its outer scope. innerfunction able to access outside variable and function.